Constantia, Cape Town: History

 Mark Thatcher, the son of Margaret Thatcher, and Charles Spencer, 9th Earl Spencer, the brother of Princess Diana, both lived in Constantia.
 Mark's house is now owned by the Sahara Group.
 The historic Tarrystone House, once owned by Charles Spencer, 9th Earl Spencer was listed for sale at R80 million.

 Wine

-The area is a major tourist hub outside of the central city area.
+The area is a major tourist hub.
 Constantia is a well-known wine-producing area and one of the oldest in the southern hemisphere.
 It is home to at least ten wine farms, eight of which are included in an official wine route.
 Numerous operators offer tours of the Constantia wine route where visitors can take part in wine tastings at the farms.

 In addition to wine, many Constantia estates also include fine dining restaurants offering both local and international fare.

 Many of the homesteads along the wine route display Baroque and Cape Dutch architectural styles.